alessgorgo/SimpleCrypt/README.md

 After running the script, the files will be organized as follows:

 - **For File Encryption/Decryption**:
-  - The original file remains unchanged.
+  - The original file will be replaced by the encrypted file or decrypted content.
-  - Encrypted content is saved in a JSON file (`output_file.json`).
+  - Encrypted files are no longer saved as separate JSON files—they replace the original files directly.
-  - Decrypted content is saved with a specified file extension (e.g., `.txt`, `.doc`).

 - **For Directory Encryption/Decryption**:
-  - The encrypted files will be saved in the specified output directory with a `.json` extension.
-  - Decrypted files will be restored to their original format and saved in the output directory.
+  - Files in the input directory are replaced by their encrypted or decrypted versions.

 ---